-S. Kulshreshtha and C. Klemmer, "Environmental and Economic Evaluation of Conventional and Organic Production Systems in the Canadian Prairie Provinces," in Food and Environment: The Quest for a Sustainable Future, ed.
+89 S. Kulshreshtha and C. Klemmer, "Environmental and Economic Evaluation of Conventional and Organic Production Systems in the Canadian Prairie Provinces," in Food and Environment: The Quest for a Sustainable Future, ed.
 V. Popov, and C. Brebbia, (Ashurst, UK: WIT Press, 2011).

-R. Zentner et al., "Effects of Input Management and Crop Diversity on Non-Renewable Energy Use Efficiency of Cropping Systems in the Canadian Prairie," European Journal of Agronomy 34 (2011)
+90 R. Zentner et al., "Effects of Input Management and Crop Diversity on Non-Renewable Energy Use Efficiency of Cropping Systems in the Canadian Prairie," European Journal of Agronomy 34 (2011)

-N. Pelletier, N. Arsenault, and P. Tyedmers, "Scenario Modeling Potential Eco-Efficiency Gains from a Transition to Organic Agriculture," Environmental Management 42 (2008).
+91 N. Pelletier, N. Arsenault, and P. Tyedmers, "Scenario Modeling Potential Eco-Efficiency Gains from a Transition to Organic Agriculture," Environmental Management 42 (2008).

-- Study Туре Locations Based on: Energy efficiency gains GHG reductions Gomiero et al. 2008, Review EU, USA, Several studies of "The data indicates, for most cases, Results were unclear and "Energy and and Canada various crop, lower energy consumption for emissions per tonne not Environmental Issues livestock, and organic farming both for unit of land calculated.
-The report in Organic and horticultural (Gj/ha), from 10% up to 70%, and per concludes, however, that Conventional system. yield (Gj/t), from 15% to 45%." "organic agriculture represents Agriculture" "Organic agriculture performs much an interesting option to reduce better than conventional concerning energy consumption, CO 2 and energy efficiency" other GHG emissions, as well as to preserve soil health and biodiversity."
-Hoeppner et al., 2006, Field trials Manitoba Two rotations: "energy efficiency was 40% higher n/a "Energy Use and (Glenlea) wheat-pea- for organic compared with the Efficiency in Two wheat-flax and conventional system."
-Canadian Organic and wheat-alfalfa- , Conventional Crop alfalfa-flax.
-Three Production Systems" 93 4-year rotation cycles.
-Khakbazan et al., Field trials Manitoba Not a study of "Energy output/input ratios [i.e., The study looked at GHG 2004, "Evaluating organics, per se, energy efficiency] were highest for emissions but did not report Economics of but of low- vs. 25% fertilizer rate and lowest for them clearly, or in terms of Greenhouse Gas high-input 100% fertilizer rate" The report GHG emissions per unit of Emission Under High systems (various also found that using 25% of the output.
-(They instead reported and Low Input rates of fertilizer recommended fertilizer rate also emissions per hectare.)
-Farming System" 94 and pesticide produce the highest net incomes- , , 0 - / use).
-Wheat-pea several times higher than those rotation and 2 earned when applying 100% of the replications of the recommended rate. rotation in four years: 1998-2001.
-Robertson et al., Field trials US Four corn-wheat- n/a Conventional no-till systems 2000, "Greenhouse (Midwest) soybean rotations have lower net emissions in Gases in Intensive over 9 years, the short term (2-4 decades) Agriculture" 95 1991-1999. because of larger carbon 5 sequestration effects.
+Study Туре Locations Based on: Energy efficiency gains GHG reductions Gomiero et al. 2008, "Energy and Environmental Issues in Organic and Conventional Agriculture" 92 Review EU, USA, and Canada Several studies of various crop, livestock, and horticultural system.
+"The data indicates, for most cases, lower energy consumption for organic farming both for unit of land (Gj/ha), from 10% up to 70%, and per yield (Gj/t), from 15% to 45%."
+"Organic agriculture performs much better than conventional concerning energy efficiency" Results were unclear and emissions per tonne not calculated.
+The report concludes, however, that "organic agriculture represents an interesting option to reduce energy consumption, CO 2 and other GHG emissions, as well as to preserve soil health and biodiversity."
+Hoeppner et al., 2006, "Energy Use and Efficiency in Two Canadian Organic and Conventional Crop Production Systems" 93 Field trials Manitoba (Glenlea) Two rotations: wheat-pea- wheat-flax and wheat-alfalfa- alfalfa-flax.
+Three 4-year rotation cycles. "energy efficiency was 40% higher for organic compared with the conventional system." n/a Khakbazan et al., 2004, "Evaluating Economics of Greenhouse Gas Emission Under High and Low Input Farming System" 94 Field trials Manitoba Not a study of organics, per se, but of low- vs. high-input systems (various rates of fertilizer and pesticide use).
+Wheat-pea rotation and 2 replications of the rotation in four years: 1998-2001.
+"Energy output/input ratios [i.e., energy efficiency] were highest for 25% fertilizer rate and lowest for 100% fertilizer rate" The report also found that using 25% of the recommended fertilizer rate also produce the highest net incomes- several times higher than those earned when applying 100% of the recommended rate.
+The study looked at GHG emissions but did not report them clearly, or in terms of GHG emissions per unit of output.
+(They instead reported emissions per hectare.)
+Robertson et al., 2000, "Greenhouse Gases in Intensive Agriculture" 95 Field trials US (Midwest) Four corn-wheat- soybean rotations over 9 years, 1991-1999. n/a Conventional no-till systems have lower net emissions in the short term (2-4 decades) because of larger carbon sequestration effects.
 Longer term, organic systems have the lowest emissions (once soils reach carbon saturation).
 This study supports organic production as a measure to reduce GHG emissions.
-Tuomisto, 2012, Modelling, The UK was 5 production "Does Organic LCA, and the basis systems including Farming Reduce secondary for the organic.
-Environmental data model. conventional. and Impacts? - A Meta- analysis "integrated" Analysis of European , , , , , , , , , , , , , , , , , , , , (combining the Research "96 best aspects of organic and conventional)
+Tuomisto, 2012, "Does Organic Farming Reduce Environmental Impacts? - A Meta- Analysis of European Research" 96 Modelling, LCA, and secondary data analysis.
+The UK was the basis for the model.
+5 production systems including organic, conventional, and "integrated" (combining the best aspects of organic and conventional)

-T. Gomiero, M. Paoletti, and D. Pimentel, "Energy and Environmental Issues in Organic and Conventional Agriculture," Critical Reviews in Plant Sciences 27, no. 4 (August 5, 2008).
+92 T. Gomiero, M. Paoletti, and D. Pimentel, "Energy and Environmental Issues in Organic and Conventional Agriculture," Critical Reviews in Plant Sciences 27, no. 4 (August 5, 2008).

-J. Hoeppner et al., "Energy Use and Efficiency in Two Canadian Organic and Conventional Crop Production Systems," Renewable Agriculture and Food Systems 21, no. 1 (March 2006).
+93 J. Hoeppner et al., "Energy Use and Efficiency in Two Canadian Organic and Conventional Crop Production Systems," Renewable Agriculture and Food Systems 21, no. 1 (March 2006).